Case Study: High-Volume Metal Stamping

 Customer Outcome

-The redesign of the water tray meets the required standards to perform in an industrial setting and has the strength and durability to be used for the long-term.
+The redesigned water tray meets the required standards for industrial performance and has the strength and durability needed for long‑term use.

 Other Case studies